 - ASP.NET Core application

-These applications have NCache installed; specifically, the Java applications use Java clients of NCache, whereas a separate deployment for ASP.NET core applications uses a Docker image on Linux and employ the .NET Core client for NCache communication.
+These applications have NCache installed; specifically, the Java applications use the NCache Java clients, whereas separate deployments for ASP.NET core applications uses a Docker image on Linux and employs the .NET Core client for NCache communication.
 For server-side deployment, it uses a Linux-based Docker image for NCache available on Docker Hub.

-The applications connect to a service called Cache Discovery Service – a headless service within Kubernetes.
-It serves the purpose of managing the routing and allocation of resources that are part of the NCache cluster.
-Similarly, a remote monitoring gateway also connects to this service to allow monitoring of the cache cluster from outside Kubernetes for any operations like NCache cache management.
+The applications connect to a headless service called the Cache Discovery Service within Kubernetes.
+It manages routing and resource allocation within the NCache cluster.
+Similarly, a remote monitoring gateway also connects to this service, allowing you to monitor the cache cluster from outside Kubernetes for operations like cache management.

-The following diagram gives an overall depiction of the architecture flow of the NCache deployment:
+The following diagram gives an overall depiction of the architectural flow of the NCache deployment:

 Step 1: Deploy NCache Servers

 Deploying NCache servers in Red Hat OpenShift requires you to create a YAML file with your NCache configurations.
-These YAML deployments contain all your application’s components and are very easy to deploy.
-Make sure to adjust these components according to your application requirements.
+These YAML deployments contain all your application components and are easy to deploy.
+Make sure to adjust these components according to your requirements.
 Given below is the sample YAML file with the configurations:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 |